Buying a Home? The COST Is More Important Than the PRICE

 Many purchasers think they should wait until they are sure that prices have hit bottom.
 Deciding whether or not to wait should be determined by where the COST of a home is headed.

-This entry was posted on March 20, 2012 by The Lipman Group Sotheby's International Realty.
+This entry was posted on March 20, 2012 by RE/MAX Homes and Estates, Lipman Group.
 It was filed under Facts, Real Estate Tips and was tagged with buying a home cost, buying a home in 2012, buying a home in Nashville, cost of home, cost vs price, home cost, home cost vs. price, home price, kcm blog, lipman group, lipman group sotheby's international realty, luxury real estate, nashville luxury real estate, nashville real estate, nashville real estate forecast, nashville real estate market, nashville sotheby's, price of home, state of real estate, state of the real estate market.